jonbnewman/mobx-store-provider/docs/api/useStore.md

 - **model** `IAnyModelType`

-  The mobx-state-tree model you want to instantiate.
+  The mobx-state-tree model you want to use/retrieve.

 - **identifier** _(optional)_ `any`